DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

   **Internal edges** connect 2 residues within a chain if they have at least 1 pairwise atomic distance **< 3 A** (Used to cluster nodes)

-2. select the target (benchmarking mode)
+2. Select the target (benchmarking mode)
 ---------------------------------------------

 When using Deeprank-GNN in a bencharking mode, the target (often referred to as Y) should be provided.